Skip to main content

 • Failure to file required reports;

-• Failure to collect or remit required tax on surplus lines premiums;
+• Failure to collect or remit required surplus lines premium tax;

-• Failure to remit premiums due insurers or return premiums due insureds within reasonable time limits; or
+• Failure to remit premiums due insurers or return premiums due insureds within a reasonable time; or

-• For any other cause for which action can be taken against an insurance broker or producer.
+• Any other cause for which action can be taken against an insurance broker or producer.

-A consumer protection within the admitted market, but not available to surplus lines market, is protection by the state’s guaranty fund.
+A consumer protection within the admitted market, but not available to the surplus lines market, is the protections of a state guaranty fund.
 This guaranty is funded by admitted insurers and will pay claims should an admitted insurer become insolvent.
-Due to the strong and effective state-based solvency monitoring framework, the insolvency rate of surplus lines insurers has been historically low.
+However, due to the unique and higher risk exposures written in the surplus lines industry, guaranty fund coverage is not available.
+Due to the strong and effective state-based solvency monitoring framework, the insolvency rate of surplus lines insurers is historically low.

-Status: Issues regarding the activity and financial condition of U.S. and non-U.S. surplus lines insurers are addressed by Surplus Lines (C) Task Force whose primary mission is to monitor the surplus lines market and its operation and regulation.
+Status: Issues regarding the activity and financial condition of U.S. and non-U.S. surplus lines insurers are addressed by the Surplus Lines (C) Task Force whose primary mission is to monitor the surplus lines market and its operation and regulation.
 The Task Force is also charged with developing or amending relevant NAIC model laws, regulations and/or guidelines.
 The Surplus Lines (C) Working Group provides the NAIC International Insurers Department (IID) guidance and expertise relative to regulatory policy and practices with respect to individual insurers and Lloyd's syndicates that are either listed on or seeking admission to the NAIC Quarterly Listing of Alien Insurers.
-During an interim meeting following the 2022 Spring National Meeting, the Surplus Lines (C) Task Force exposed draft changes to the Nonadmitted Insurance Model Act (Model #870).
+During the 2023 Summer National Meeting, the Joint Meeting of Executive (EX) Committee and Plenary adopted amendments to the NAIC Nonadmitted Insurance Model Act #870.

 Additional Resources